missinglink/mikrotik-openvpn-client/README.md

 ssh admin@192.168.88.1 ip firewall address-list add address=192.168.0.0/16 disabled=no list=local_traffic
 ```

-Then we set up a `'mange'` rule which marks packets coming from the local network and destined for the internet with a mark named `vpn_traffic`:
+Then we set up a `'mang'e'` rule which marks packets coming from the local network and destined for the internet with a mark named `vpn_traffic`:

 ```bash
 ssh admin@192.168.88.1 ip firewall mangle add disabled=no action=mark-routing chain=prerouting dst-address-list=!local_traffic new-routing-mark=vpn_traffic passthrough=yes src-address=192.168.88.2-192.168.88.254